Karen-Najafzadeh/Unity-Internship-Learning-Documentation/Common Git Commands/README.md

 ```
 - Discards local changes in `index.html`.

+- **Description**: This command reverts changes in the working directory to match the last commit.
+It is useful for discarding unwanted changes before they are staged.

 ### **6.2 Remove a file from the staging area**
 ```sh
 git reset <filename>